Welcome to The Bowen Technique

 Details can be found on the BTPA website or by contacting the help line on 0844 561 7173.

-The CNHC register is approved by the Professional Standards Authority for Health and Social Care.
+I am CNHC Registered.
+The purpose of the Complementary and Natural Healthcare Council is to enhance public safety; its accredited register is approved by the Professional Standards Authority for Health and Social Care.
 This demonstrates to members of the general public and other healthcare providers that I conform to national standards of practice in my work.
 It enables the general public, and those who commission the services of complementary healthcare practitioners, to choose with confidence well qualified practitioners in their field.

 The CNHC website makes it easy for you to check my registration.